AntonGollwitzer/ReverseCorrelationRunningOnline/README.md

 your ReverseCorrelationOpenSource folder.
 Also delete the "rcic_seed_1_time_Sep_19_2019_16_34.rData" file from ReverseCorrelationOpenSource (this is IMPORTANT).

-3) Open R (Rstudio) and run the rcicr package created by Ron Dotsch to generate stimulus faces.
+3) Open R (Rstudio) and run the rcicr package created by Ron Dotsch to generate stimulus faces according to your needs (i.e., number of face pairs, specific base face, etc).
 Instructions on how to do this can be found
 here: http://www.rondotsch.nl/rcicr/
 here: https://rdrr.io/rforge/rcicr/man/rcicr-package.html
 and here: http://www.rondotsch.nl/wp-content/uploads/2014/09/Reverse-correlation-tutorial-1.pdf (if you don't know how to use R, I suggest